-Synopsis, Table 1 (Schedule of Activities: Treatment and Follow-up Period - Main Study), Section 4.1 (Overall Design), and New Section Added 8.2.5.1 (Monitoring After IMP Administration): To increase safety monitoring immediately after IMP administration a Sentinel Cohort has been included, so that the first 15 participants are dosed and observed for 4 hours before further participants are dosed.
-The next 85 participants will undergo safety monitoring for 2 hours pose IMP administration and, if no hypersensitivity reactions are observed, the remaining participants will undergo safety monitoring for one hour post IMP administration.
-Should hypersensitivity reactions be observed in the first 100 participants, all participants will be monitored for safety for at least 2 hours post IMP administration.
+Synopsis, Table 2 (Schedule of Activities: Treatment and Follow-up Period), Section 4.1 (Overall Design), and New Section Added 8.2.5.1 (Monitoring After IMP Administration): Addition of wording to increase safety monitoring, including the addition of a Sentinel Cohort so that the first 15 participants are dosed and observed for 4 hours before further participants are dosed in Stage 1.
+The remaining Stage 1 participants will then undergo safety monitoring for 2 hours post IMP administration.
+If hypersensitivity reactions are observed during Stage 1, safety monitoring for 2 hours post IMP administration will be implemented for all Stage 2 participants, otherwise the minimum safety monitoring time will be 1 hour.
 In addition, the Sentinel Cohort will be contacted daily for the first 4 days after IMP administration.